 Previous research on the third-person effect found evidence for a gap between the perceived effect of persuasive mass communication on the self and on others \citep{Davison1983, perloff1993third}.
-Further, correlational research supports the hypothesis that this gap motivates people in performing mitigating actions against the negative consequences of such persuasive communication \citep{xu2008does}.
+Furthermore, correlational research supports the hypothesis that this gap motivates people in performing mitigating actions against the negative consequences of such persuasive communication \citep{xu2008does}.
 Our study adds to this literature in three ways.
-It is the first to show that the perceptual gap exists in the context of targeted political online advertising.
-Second, we are the first to establish a causal link between the perceptual gap described by the third-person effect and a behavioral measure for support for government regulation.
-By manipulating the perception gap of Republicans in our information treatment downward, and showing that this decreases their support of the mitigating action, we are able to show causality between perception and behavior.
+First, this study is the first to show that a perceptual gap exists in the context of targeted online political advertising.
+Second, this study is the first to establish a causal link between the perceptual gap described by the third-person effect and a behavioral measure for support for government regulation.
+By manipulating the perception gap of Republicans in our information treatment downward, and by showing that this decreases their support of the mitigating action, we were able to show causality between perception and behavior.
 Third, our results also add to previous studies reporting that the third-person perception increases with social distance, or between in-groups and out-groups \citep{white1997considering, perloff1999third, jang2018third}.
-To the best of our knowledge, we are the first to show that the perceived gap in influence of undesirable mass communication between Democrats and Republicans is strongly linked to affective as well as ideological polarization and to measure this outcome with an unincentivized and an incentivized measure.
+To the best of our knowledge, this is the first study to show that the perceived gap between Democrats and Republicans in their perceptions of the influence of undesirable mass communication is strongly linked to affective as well as ideological polarization, and it is the first study to measure this outcome with an unincentivized and an incentivized measure.

 Our results have some limitations.
-First, we are unable to show similar causal results for Democratic supporters.
-We find a strong correlation between the beliefs that Democrats report about the effect that targeted political advertising has on Republicans and their support for stricter government regulation but cannot claim causality for this group.
-Given that we need to truthfully inform participants that we are not using deception in this study, we were unable to manipulate Democrats' beliefs in a way that is equivalent those of Republicans.
-Second, the main measure of interest, participants' support for stricter government regulation shows relatively low scale reliability (Cronbach's $\alpha=0.67$).
-In the SI Appendix Tables S7 \& S8 we report exploratory results that show that a reduced scale (excl. the fourth item) has higher reliability (Cronbach's $\alpha=0.75$) and that all of our main results are robust to the reduced scale.
+First, we were unable to show similar causal results for Democratic supporters.
+We found a strong correlation between the beliefs that Democrats report about the effect that targeted political advertising has on Republicans and their support for stricter government regulation, but cannot claim causality for this group.
+Given that we needed to truthfully inform participants that we were not using deception in this study, we were unable to manipulate Democrats' beliefs in a way that was equivalent to that used with Republicans.
+Second, the main measure of interest, participants' support for stricter government regulation, indicates relatively low-scale reliability (Cronbach's $\alpha=0.67$).
+In the SI Appendix Tables S7 and S8, we report exploratory results that show that a reduced scale (excl. the fourth item) has higher reliability (Cronbach's $\alpha=0.75$) and that all of our main results are robust to the reduced scale.

-In this paper, we develop a new experimental paradigm to study people's attitudes towards technological change that influences elections.
-We show that support for or opposition against the regulation of new technology that has implications for the political process is driven by potentially biased beliefs about how they affect political outcomes for one's preferred party.
-Therefore, our findings add to a growing policy debate and reveal the necessity to make the effects of targeted political advertising transparent and truthfully inform the public about the effects of the new technology to be able to fully understand their true attitudes.
-We believe that more research is necessary to fully understand the public's attitude towards these innovations, especially when it comes to beliefs about the spread and effect of false information and divisive messages.
-Further, our result that people take broader societal effects of targeted advertising into account might have implications for certain areas of targeted commercial advertising.
-We would encourage future research to investigate whether similar mechanisms would motivate people to oppose, for example, the use of targeted advertising to promote socially undesirable consumption like smoking, drinking or other unhealthy behavior.
+This paper develops a new experimental paradigm to study people's attitudes towards technological change that has an influence on elections.
+We show that support for or opposition to the regulation of new technology that has implications for the political process is driven by potentially biased beliefs about how the use of this technology affects political outcomes for one's preferred party.
+Therefore, our findings add to a growing policy debate and underscore the necessity of making the effects of targeted political advertising transparent and of truthfully informing the public about the effects of the new technology so that the public can fully and knowledgeably realize their true attitudes.
+We believe that more research is necessary to fully understand the public's attitude towards these innovations, especially regarding beliefs about the spread and effect of false information and divisive messages.
+Further, our result indicating that people take into account the broader societal effects of targeted advertising might have implications for certain aspects of targeted commercial advertising.
+We would encourage future research to investigate whether similar mechanisms would motivate people to oppose, for example, the use of targeted advertising to promote socially undesirable consumption, such as smoking, drinking or other unhealthy behavior.

 \matmethods{